 Adams National Historical Park

 There are two houses located 75 feet apart that were the birthplaces of John Adams (2nd US President) and his son John Quincy Adams (6th US President).
-The Old House was built in 1731 and was home to John Adams, John Quincy Adams along with Charle Francis Adams (Minister to Great Britain during the Civil War), Henry Adams and Brooks Adams (both were literary historians).
+The Old House was built in 1731 and was home to John Adams, John Quincy Adams with Charles Francis Adams (Minister to Great Britain during the Civil War), Henry Adams, and Brooks Adams (both were literary historians).

 The Old House Grounds include a historic orchard and formal gardens.
 The Stone Library from the 1870s houses more than 12,000 volumes.